 But a demonstration doesn’t just have to be you in the front of the classroom.
-You can sit at each table and demonstrate for to perform a task.
-Once you do it, encourage the children to mimic your actions.
+You can pass out prek workbooks, visit each table, and demonstrate how to do the different activities in the workbook.
+Once you do this, encourage the children to mimic your actions.

 For More Pre-School Teaching Strategies and Educational Tips

 As you can tell, there are several pre-school teaching strategies you can implement in the classroom.
 These tricks will help you maintain order while creating a fun, safe learning environment.

 We hope this article helps when you sit down to devise a classroom management plan.
 Did you enjoy this article?
 If so, we urge you to keep reading our blog for more informative articles about education and pre-school teaching strategies.